 Throughout the world’s poorest countries, millions of women desire contraceptives but cannot obtain them.
 This lack of access results in girls and women becoming pregnant much earlier and more often than they want, interrupting their education and creating unexpectedly large families in households that have very limited resources.

 Achieving Sustainable Population Growth to Save Wildlife

-One of the greatest threats to conservation is a growing human population, which places excessive demands on natural resources that our Earth is unable to sustain.
-During the past century alone, the human population suddenly soared – more than 7.5 billion people currently inhabit the planet.
+One of the greatest threats to conservation is the burgeoning human population, which places excessive demands on natural resources, which our Earth is unable to sustain.
+During the past century alone, the human population suddenly soared — more than 7.5 billion people currently inhabit the planet.
 In striking contrast, there were fewer than one billion people for 10,000+ years prior to the 1800s.
-This recent extraordinary growth, paired with modern tendencies for overconsumption, has placed the future of our planet at great peril.
+This recent extraordinary growth, paired with modern tendencies for over-consumption, has placed the future of our planet at great peril.
 Fortunately, improving access to contraceptives can curb unsustainable population growth.

-At Women for Conservation, our efforts focus on introducing family planning to communities in critical biodiversity hotspots, where preserving natural habitats and resources is key to saving unique species on the edge of extinction.
-We are coordinating with women’s groups in four communities throughout Colombia to introduce affordable access to birth control.
-In doing so, we seek to empower more than 100 women and girls, increasing their future opportunities, while alleviating poverty and protecting endangered wildlife and their habitats.
+At Women for Conservation, our efforts focus on introducing family planning to communities in critical biodiversity areas, where preserving natural habitats and resources is key to saving unique species on the edge of extinction.
+We coordinate with women’s groups in four communities throughout Colombia to introduce affordable access to birth control.
+In doing so, we seek to empower more than 100 women and girls, increasing their future opportunities, while alleviating poverty and protecting natural resources.

 In October 2020, a dozen women near one of our project sites reached out to Women for Conservation for help with accessing contraception within the next month.
 They are concerned about unplanned pregnancies during the uptick of COVID-19, where the pandemic is already threatening lives and impeding access to basic resources like food and medicine.

 But you can help these women in need of urgent support!